Stuttering: Diagnosis

 Some characteristics of stuttered speech are not as easy for listeners to detect.
-As a result, diagnosing stuttering requires the skills of a certified speech–language pathologist (SLP).
+As a result, diagnosing stuttering requires the skills of a licensed speech–language pathologist (SLP).
 Diagnosis of stuttering employs information both from direct observation of the individual and information about the individual's background, through a case history.
-Information from both sources should consider things such as age, the various times it has occurred, and other impediments.
 The SLP may collect a case history on the individual through a detailed interview or conversation with the parents (if client is a child).
 They may also observe parent-child interactions and observe the speech patterns of the child's parents.
 The overall goal of assessment for the SLP will be (1) to determine whether a speech disfluency exists, and (2) assess if its severity warrants concern for further treatment.

 During direct observation of the client, the SLP will observe various aspects of the individual's speech behaviors.
 In particular, the therapist might test for factors including the types of disfluencies present (using a test such as the Disfluency Type Index (DTI)), their frequency and duration (number of iterations, percentage of syllables stuttered (%SS)), and speaking rate (syllables per minute (SPM), words per minute (WPM)).
 They may also test for naturalness and fluency in speaking (naturalness rating scale (NAT), test of childhood stuttering (TOCS)) and physical concomitants during speech (Riley's Stuttering Severity Instrument Fourth Edition (SSI-4)).
 They might also employ a test to evaluate the severity of the stuttering and predictions for its course.
-One such test includes the stuttering prediction instrument for young children (SPI), which analyzes the child's case history, part-word repetitions and prolongations, and stuttering frequency in order to determine the severity of the disfluency and its prognosis for chronicity for the future.
+One such test includes the stuttering prediction instrument for young children (SPI), which analyzes the child's case history, and stuttering frequency in order to determine the severity of the disfluency and its prognosis for chronicity for the future.

 Stuttering is a multifaceted, complex disorder that can impact an individual's life in a variety of ways.
 Children and adults are monitored and evaluated for evidence of possible social, psychological or emotional signs of stress related to their disorder.
 Some common assessments of this type measure factors including: anxiety (Endler multidimensional anxiety scales (EMAS)), attitudes (personal report of communication apprehension (PRCA)), perceptions of self (self-rating of reactions to speech situations (SSRSS)), quality of life (overall assessment of the speaker's experience of stuttering (OASES)), behaviors (older adult self-report (OASR)), and mental health (composite international diagnostic interview (CIDI)).

-Clinical psychologists with adequate expertise can also diagnose Stuttering per the DSM-5 diagnostic codes.
-The DSM-5 describes Childhood-Onset Fluency Disorder (Stuttering)" for developmental stuttering, and "Adult-onset Fluency Disorder".
-However, the specific rationale for this change from the DSM-IV is ill-documented in the APA's published literature, and is felt by some to promote confusion between the very different terms "fluency" and "disfluency".
+Clinical psychologists with adequate expertise can also diagnose stuttering per the DSM-5 diagnostic codes.
+The DSM-5 describes "Childhood-Onset Fluency Disorder (Stuttering)" for developmental stuttering, and "Adult-onset Fluency Disorder".
+However, the specific rationale for this change from the DSM-IV is ill-documented in the APA's published literature, and is felt by some to promote confusion between the very different terms fluency and disfluency.